 - Explore the area with the knife and try to locate the origin of the abscess.
 If the abscess is too deep or if one is not readily found, it may be prudent to apply a poultice to soften the sole and draw the abscess.

 - After the abscess is allowed to drain, it is important to pare away all the affected necrotic tissue.

 - After removal of necrotic tissue, the lesions should be protected with a bandage and treated with the furnace or other antibacterial ointments for several days.

 - Following treatment, the caustic powder should be applied to harden viable tissue and allow remaining necrotic tissue to slough off.
 During the time caustic powder is used the lesion should be bandaged.

 - After healing has occurred, the horse should be shod with a pad to protect the sensitive area.
 At this point, the horse may be put back into work.

-You must contact with your vet if your horse was bitten by a street dog, wild fox, bat, wildcat or poisonous snake.
+You must contact your vet if your horse was bitten by a street dog, wild fox, bat, wildcat or a poisonous snake.
 The vet will decide the treatment strategies and most of the cases treated are very simple dressing.
-The vet may suggest post-exposure rabies vaccine to your horse.
-As a horse owner, you must be cautious about the wild animals in and around your herd and stable and take necessary preventive measure.
+The vet may suggest a post-exposure rabies vaccine to your horse.
+As a horse owner, you must be cautious about the wild animals in and around your herd and stable and take necessary preventive measures.